Getting critical information quickly

 With a brand identity in place, we started on a mobile app for iOS and Android.
 The product architect defined the information architecture and features, following the earlier concept.
 We decided early on that functionality and content should be the same on both platforms, and the interface familiar and intuitive.

 In designing the interface and interactions, I applied elements of the brand such as color, fonts and visual cues but kept closely to the platform’s visual language.
 For iOS, I followed Apple’s Human Interface Guidelines and for Android, Material Design.
-The result was an app that provided users with instinctive methods of accessing important data without any second guessing.
+The result was an app that provided users with instinctive, intuitive ways of accessing important data.

 Next: Building a website